snarfed/indie-map/README.md

 ===
 Indie Map is a public IndieWeb [IndieWeb](https://indieweb.org/) social graph and dataset.
 See [indiemap.org](http://www.indiemap.org/) for details.

 The individual sites and pages retain their original copyright.
 The rest of the dataset and this project are placed into the public domain.
-You may also use them under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
+You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

 Statistics